Policy for Related Party Transaction and Other Situations of Conflict of Interests

 - Close Relative: Family members who can exert influence or be influenced by the person in these members’ business with the entity and include: (a) the person’s children, spouse or partner; (b) the children of the person’s spouse or partner; and (c) dependents of the person, their spouse or partner.

 - Person: Any person, individual or corporate, and any entities without legal personality, including Government Authorities, associations, foundations, trusts, partnerships, investment funds, joint ventures, consortia, condominiums, partnerships, or any other entity with or without legal personality.

 - Key Person: Individuals who have authority and responsibility for planning, managing, and controlling the entity’s activities, directly or indirectly, including any manager (executive or not) of that entity and, in the case of Cielo and its Subsidiaries, Key Persons will be considered the members of the Board of Directors, the Statutory Board or Management of the Controlling Shareholder(s) who effectively have the power to influence the Company’s business and decisions.

 VIII.
 General Provisions

 The Company’s Board of Directors is responsible for amending this Policy whenever necessary.

-This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary documents.
+This Policy becomes valid when approved by the Board of Directors and revokes any contrary rules and procedures